Barclays to pay $280 million to settle mortgage bond claims

 To date, the FHFA has recovered $15.9 billion in direct connection with the lawsuits over similar securities, a spokeswoman for the agency said.

-The accord with Barclays follows a $9.3 billion settlement last month with Bank of America Corp.
+The accord with Barclays follows a $9.3 billion settlement last month with Bank of America Corp(BAC.N).
 Of that sum, $5.83 billion stemmed from claims in the 2011 lawsuits, the FHFA said.

-Other banks that have reached settlements include JPMorgan Chase & Co, Citigroup Inc, Deutsche Bank AG and Morgan Stanley.
+Other banks that have reached settlements include JPMorgan Chase & Co(JPM.N), Citigroup Inc(C.N), Deutsche Bank AG(DBKGn.DE) and Morgan Stanley(MS.N).

-The FHFA also reached a separate $335.2 million accord with Wells Fargo & Co, which it did not formally sue.
+The FHFA also reached a separate $335.2 million accord with Wells Fargo & Co(WFC.N), which it did not formally sue.

-U.S. District Judge Denise Cote, who is overseeing all but one of the remaining lawsuits, has scheduled September trial dates for Goldman Sachs Group Inc and HSBC Holdings plc.
+U.S. District Judge Denise Cote, who is overseeing all but one of the remaining lawsuits, has scheduled September trial dates for Goldman Sachs Group Inc (GS.N) and HSBC Holdings plc(HSBA.L).

 The FHFA in a statement said it "remains committed to satisfactory resolution of the remaining actions."